Egeeio/egee-io/_posts/2019-11-24-introduction.md

 I've waffled about whether the website should be a "landing site" for the community and whether it should have a blog attached to it at all.

-I have also spent waay too much time considering what language & framework the website should be written in.
+I have also spent way too much time considering what language & framework the website should be written in.
 This indirectly caused a half-dozen rewrites which basically produced nothing.

 I forced myself to just _finish_ the website by the end of November 2019.
 And I'm happy with the site but there are *always* improvements to be made. 🛠️